 Then I realised that it all stemmed from one place; my experience as a brown woman.

 I grew up resenting Indian culture for all of the restrictions it placed on me; dictating what kind of life, job, education and marriage I should have.
 What kind of person I should be.
 And whoever that was, she wasn’t allowed to fall short of perfect.
-I strived all my life to be ‘the good Indian daughter.’
+I strove, all my life, to be ‘the good Indian daughter.’